filterpaper/qmk_userspace/readme.md

 > *When used together, unilateral tap and bilateral hold will be comparable to ZMK's [positional hold tap](https://zmk.dev/docs/behaviors/hold-tap#positional-hold-tap-and-hold-trigger-key-positions).*

 ## Instant tap
 Mod-tap key-up delays can be bothersome and unnecessary while typing quickly.
-To eliminate these delays, the mod-tap key is replaced with its base keycode before quantum processing if the time interval from the previous key press is less than the `TAP_INTERVAL_MS` duration in milliseconds.
+To eliminate these delays, the mod-tap key is replaced with its base keycode if the time interval from the previous key press is less than the `TAP_INTERVAL_MS` duration in milliseconds.
 This implementation is placed in the `pre_process_record_user` function after the "[Next key record](#next-key-record)" configuration:
 ```c
 #define TAP_INTERVAL_MS TAPPING_TERM / 2